 Gender often still determines the distribution of resources, tasks or responsibilities in an organization - sometimes more than competence or expertise.
-Gender identities are very diverse with male, female, trans* and inter* people.
-If one gender is significantly underrepresented, the corresponding employees are often unconsciously excluded or not taken into account - this is referred to as a glass ceiling.

-What you can do
+What you can do:

 - Communicate in such a way that everyone feels they were intended: in a gender-sensitive manner in both internal and external communication.